 Raise the feeding foot (1) by means of the lifting lever (3) and place both feet upon the treadle.
-Turn the balance wheel (7) when its handle is at the top, from left to right; this will start the machine.
-Allow the feet to move freely with the motion of the treadle, continuing to do this until a regular and easy movement is acquired, and you are able to re-start the machine without the balance wheel turning in the wrong direction.
+Turn the balance wheel (7) when its handle is at the top, towards you; this will start the machine.
+Allow the feet to move freely with the motion of the treadle and continue to do this until a regular and easy movement is acquired, and you are able to re-start the machine without the balance wheel turning in the wrong direction.

-When familiar with the working movement, place a piece of cloth or leather under the feeding foot (1); then lower the latter, by means of the lifting lever (3), and operate the machine until you have become accustomed to guiding the material.
+When familiar with the working movement, place a piece of cloth or leather under the feeding foot (1); then lower the latter, by means of the lifter (3), and operate the machine until you have become accustomed to guiding the material.